About this category

 Collection: 🌍 Minerals: Fossils, Native Metals, Meteorites...

-Their vibrant colours, intricate patterns and unique shapes make them objects of fascination.
+Their vibrant colors, intricate patterns, and unique shapes make them objects of fascination.

-Whether you are looking for a paleontology enthusiast, a mineralogy aficionado, or a curious amateur, delve into the history of our planet by acquiring quality pieces.
+Whether you are looking for a paleontology enthusiast, a mineralogy devotee, or a curious amateur, delve into the history of our planet by acquiring quality pieces.

 - The minerals involved are often: